The beta version of the OstData research data repository can be found here: https://www.ostdata.de/ostdata-client/

 OstData supports the publication of research data on the following countries:

 Albania, Belarus, Bosnia-Herzegovina, Bulgaria, Croatia, Cyprus (Greek), Czech Republic, Estonia, Finland, Hungary, Kosovo, Latvia, Lithuania, Modern Greece, Moldavia, Montenegro, North Macedonia, Poland, Romania, Russia, Serbia, Slovakia, Slovenia, Ukraine

-The multi- and interdisciplinary research on the regions Central, Eastern, and Southeastern Europe is conducted within humanities and social sciences, especially by the following disciplines:
+Multi- and interdisciplinary research on the regions of Central, Eastern, and Southeastern Europe is conducted within humanities and social sciences, especially in relation to the following disciplines:

-OstData faces the challenge to aggregate and make research data findable and available that is generated at locations distributed throughout Germany and under strongly divergent institutional conditions.
+OstData faces the challenge to aggregate research data generated at locations throughout Germany and make it findable and available under strongly divergent institutional conditions.
 OstData will therefore be realised as a network-like infrastructure, based on centralised and decentralised models of data storage and archiving.
-Accordingly, concepts and strategies for various constellations as well as the corresponding technical solutions must be found and applied in the context of the respective institutional conditions.
-Essentially, three models are covered: a) Research institutions that do not wish or are not able to build up their own infrastructure for research data and individual researchers will be able to submit their research data, prepared ready for publication, to the BSB; b) If institutions decide to store their research data in their own repositories, the corresponding metadata will be included in the search index of OstData together with additional information such as (shadow) full texts in order to enable easy retrieval; c) If research institutions decide to store their research data in repositories of universities and other state libraries or interdisciplinary research data services such as RADAR or ZENODO, the data are also archived there on a long-term basis.
+Accordingly, concepts and strategies for various constellations as well as the corresponding technical solutions must be found and applied taking into account the respective institutional circumstances and connections.
+Essentially, three models are covered: a) Research institutions that do not wish or are not able to build up their own infrastructure for research data and individual researchers will be able to submit their research data, prepared ready for publication, to the BSB; b) If institutions decide to store their research data in their own repositories, the corresponding metadata will be included in the search index of OstData together with additional information such as (shadow) full texts in order to enable easy retrieval; c) If research institutions decide to store their research data in repositories of universities and other state libraries or interdisciplinary research data services such as RADAR or ZENODO, the data will also be archived there on a long-term basis.
 As in model b), the metadata will be registered in the OstData search index.